stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

   subnetwork: projects/<host project ID>/regions/<region>/subnetworks/<subnet name>
   initialClusterVersion: "{{ properties['cluster-version'] }}"
 ```

-- In `${KF_DIR}/gcp_config/cluster.jinja`, disable subnetwork creation and specify secondary IP ranges by name (ipAllocationPolicy section may have to be moved out of the IF block if you aren't setting private cluster = true)
+Step 5: In `${KF_DIR}/gcp_config/cluster.jinja`, disable subnetwork creation and specify secondary IP ranges by name (ipAllocationPolicy section may have to be moved out of the IF block if you aren't setting private cluster = true)
 ```jinja
 { if properties['securityConfig']['privatecluster'] }
 ipAllocationPolicy: